-Seat Slide Lever (R)
+Seat Slide Lever (T)

-Lift seat slide lever up to release the seat lock.
+Move the seat slide lever to the left to release the seat lock.
 Move the seat forward or backward to the desired position and release the seat slide lever to lock the seat in place.

-Fuel Shut-off Valve (S)
+Fuel Shut-off Valve (U)